facebookresearch/ParlAI/parlai/crowdsourcing/tasks/pairwise_per_turn_eval/README.md

 # Per-turn Evaluation Crowdsourcing Task
 In this task, Turkers compare two models on every turn of a conversation by choosing the response based on a certain criteria.
-Each time the bot responds, it will give two possible responses instead of just one.
-The Turker will choose which of the two responses is better according to some metric (see here for a list), provide a justification of why the Turker chose that response, and then that choice will be accepted as the bot’s response and the conversation will continue.
+Each time the Turker's partner responds, the Turker will see two possible responses, one from each of two models.
+The Turker will choose which of the two responses is better according to some metric, provide a justification of why the Turker chose that response, and then that choice will be accepted as the bot’s response and the conversation will continue.

 ## Launching

-Call `run.py` to run this task with the default parameters, as set by `conf/example_model_comparison.yaml`.
+Call `run.py` to run this task with the default parameters, as set by `hydra_configs/conf/example_model_comparison.yaml`.
 You can also manually adjust the parameters by setting that flag name as part of the run command.
 For example, `python run.py mephisto.blueprint.conversations_needed_string="blender_90M:blender_3B:10"` to compare the `blender_90M` model with the `blender_3B` model.

 Set `mephisto.blueprint.model_opt_path` to specify a path to a YAML file listing all models to be chatted with, as well as the ParlAI flags for running each one.
 See `task_config/model_opts.yaml` for an example.